jheidepriem/javascript-foundations/mythical-creatures/README.md

 You can run the tests from the root of this repository.
 When you type `pwd` in the console, the last path location should be `javascript-foundations`.

-Run the command `npm test mythical-creatures/test/unicorn-test.js`.
-To run other tests, just replace the creature name.
+Run the command ``.
+To run other tests, just replace the creature name. npm test mythical-creatures/test/unicorn-test.js
 ### Video Tutorial!

 [Here is a video](https://youtu.be/wfrwMYn2BCg) that walks through the setup and first mythical creature.
 Please note that parts of this video may be outdated.